Pressio/pressio-tutorials/docs/source/tutorial/overview.rst

 for the 1-D Burgers' equation using the Pressio library.
 The tutorial covers the following key steps:

-1. Setting up the full order model (FOM) and generating snapshots.
+1. Setting up the full order model (FOM).
-2. Constructing the reduced basis using Proper Orthogonal Decomposition (POD).
+2. Running the FOM to generate a snapshot matrix.
-3. Building both default and hyper-reduced ROMs.
+3. Building both basic and hyper-reduced ROMs.
 4. Running the ROMs and capturing trajectories.
 5. Comparing the ROM solutions with the FOM solution.
 6. Writing trajectories to CSV files for further analysis.